trawick/edurepo/SETUP.md

 ```
 $ sudo chown -R edurepo:edurepo /home/edurepo/.ssh
 ```
-* Log in as user `edurepo` and ssh to github.com to populate the host key (or git checkout from playbook will fail):
+* Log in as user `edurepo` and ssh to github.com to populate the host key:
 ```
 $ ssh github.com
 The authenticity of host 'github.com (XXX)' can't be established.